wpoklo/Multi-Performance-Plot/README.md

 Table I of Parast et al. (2016).

 Once the CSV has been uploaded, a total of seven boxes will be displayed.
 The first three boxes ask for which parameters should be presented in the multi-performance plot, in the form of shapes, line types and line colours (as described in the Methods section).
-The fourth boxes asks for the pre-determined coverage threshold; by default, this is set to 0.95.
+The fourth box asks for the pre-determined coverage threshold; by default, this is set to 0.95.
 Finally, the last three boxes ask for the names of the parameters that should be displayed in the legends of the multi-performance plot.

 The two example CSVs can be uploaded to experiment with this tool, before uploading your own dataset.